 6. Impact on the Spine: The biomechanics of the pelvis are closely linked to those of the spine.
 Pelvic movements during walking can influence spinal posture, and abnormalities in pelvic biomechanics can contribute to back problems.

-7. Gait Analysis: Healthcare professionals, such as physiotherapists and osteopaths, can use gait analysis techniques to assess the biomechanics of the pelvis.
+7. Gait Analysis: Healthcare professionals, such as osteopaths, can use gait analysis techniques to assess the biomechanics of the pelvis.
 This may include visual observation, use of motion sensors and other tools to identify possible imbalances or anomalies.

 8. Impacts on the Lower Extremities: Pelvic movements during walking have a direct impact on the joints and muscles of the lower extremities, including the hips, knees and ankles.
 Altered pelvic biomechanics can contribute to problems in these areas.